Freya1225/Cross-Lingual-Consistency-for-LLM-Reliability/README.md

 Results should be interpreted within the evaluated datasets, languages, prompting procedure, and model configuration.
 They do not establish cross-lingual agreement as a universal correctness detector.
 # Project context

-This project was completed as a collaborative course project for Natural Language Processing for Computational Social Science at Johns Hopkins University.
+This project was completed as a course project for Deep Learning at Johns Hopkins University.

 # License

 The original code and documentation in this repository are available under the MIT License.
 Datasets, pretrained models, and other third-party resources are governed by their respective licenses and terms of use and are not relicensed by this repository.

-If this repository contains work created by multiple team members, confirm that all contributors agree to the selected license before publishing the code under it.